 - Positions must be deemed professionally or academically substantive with identifiable learning outcomes, much like an internship

 Requests for a PEAK Job must be approved by the Office of Career Connections and will only be considered in Spring Quarter for the following year.
-Once approved, all PEAK Jobs must be posted in Handshake.
+Once approved, all PEAK Jobs must be posted through the HR Student Employment Hiring Process.
 PEAK applicants must submit both a resume AND cover letter in order to give them experience creating polished application materials.
 You must conduct at least one interview before offering a PEAK position.
 You can interview as many or as few candidates as you’d like.

-The PEAK Program covers 75% of your new employee’s wages, but the Service Center will be charging your office or department directly for your employee.
-Before your student begins to work, PEAK will request an Index Code for the account from which you pay your students.
+The PEAK Program covers 75% of your new employee’s wages, but Payroll will be charging your office or department directly for your employee.
+When submitting your position description for posting to Handshake, you will be asked for an index code to use for your PEAK employee.
 If possible, please use a General Fund account.
 PEAK will then make a one-time transfer into that account to cover the program’s share of your expenses for the year.
 You are responsible for tracking your employee’s hours.
 You will not be awarded additional PEAK funds if the student works more than the approved number of hours.
-If your PEAK employee works on campus, he or she must use the Web Time Entry system to clock in and out each time they work.
+If your PEAK employee works on campus, they must use the Web Time Entry system to clock in and out each time they work.
 Information about the WTE system can be found at https://inside.sou.edu/sc/wte.html.

 One of the most important things that you can do with your new student employee also happens to be a requirement of the PEAK Program - establish learning outcomes and set expectations on the first day of work.
 These can be revisited and revised as needed, but it is critical to discuss goals immediately.
 Create a written list of outcomes and expectations.
 The employer signs the list as a commitment to providing the agreed upon opportunities, and the employee signs the list as a commitment to accomplishing the job duties to the best of his or her abilities.